 When one reflects upon classic film, television, and radio, it is easy to recall legendary show business pairings.
-These dynamic duos were in complete harmony with one another, and their quips on or off-screen seemed organic, natural, and flawless.
-Each party was unique and balanced the other out, and each pairing was perfection.
+These dynamic duos were in complete harmony with one another; their quips on or off-screen seemed organic, natural, and flawless.
+Each party was unique and each pairing was perfection.

-The pairing of Lyn and Lee Wilde is especially interesting to me, since they do not appear in the foreground of show business pairings very often.
+The pairing of Lyn and Lee Wilde is especially interesting to me since they do not appear in the foreground of show business pairings.
 First of all, Lyn and Lee Wilde are unique in that they are among just a handful of twin acts from the time period.
-Unlike sister acts, or mirror images of the same actor thanks to split-screen technology, the beautiful, blue-eyed and blonde Wilde twins boasted an unrivaled authenticity as being the only identical twin act under contract by a major film studio during the 1940s.
+Unlike sister acts (or even mirror images of the same actor, thanks to split-screen technology), the beautiful, blue-eyed and blonde Wilde twins boasted an unrivaled authenticity as being the only identical twin act under contract by a major film studio during the 1940s.
 They paved the way for other sister acts and mistaken identity tropes for twins in films, which were all new ideas at the time.

 Since their careers in the entertainment industry were curbed by limited plot lines from studios, as well as advances in split-screen technology, an effort to dedicate their time to family life would later become all the more appealing instead.
-As a result, they left the moviemaking business for more exciting endeavors.
+As a result, they left the moviemaking business for what they felt were more exciting endeavors.
 However, their time in the industry and beyond is fascinating.

 While watching Andy Hardy’s Blonde Trouble (1944) last year, I became curious about Mickey Rooney’s supporting cast members, Lyn and Lee Wilde.
-The two played identical twins with a panache for performance, while poor Andy Hardy is unaware of the fact that he is attempting to woo two separate ladies.
-Upon researching their career, I learned that both Lyn and Lee were alive at the age of 92 at the time, with Lee residing in California, and Lyn in Indiana.
+The two played identical twins with a panache for performance, while poor Andy Hardy was unaware of the fact that he was attempting to woo two separate women.
+Upon researching their careers, I learned that both Lyn and Lee were alive at the age of 92 at the time, with Lee residing in California, and Lyn in Indiana.
 During this past year, I was lucky enough to visit Lyn Wilde Oberlink as well as with her son, James Carter Cathcart in order to discuss the careers of the Wilde twins.

 First and foremost, Lyn believes in the power of making plans and pursuing them, regardless of what other people say.
-While growing up in East St. Louis, Illinois, which author John Gunther labels as “the most backward city in the United States,” Lyn and Lee would busy themselves with making exciting “secret plans” between themselves, as race riots at the nearby stockyards on hot summer nights did not make for sweet dreams.
+While growing up in East St. Louis, Illinois, which author John Gunther labels as “the most backward city in the United States,” Lyn and Lee would busy themselves with making exciting “secret plans” between themselves.
+Race riots at the nearby stockyards on hot summer nights did not make for sweet dreams, after all.

 The Wilde twins were born one day apart from each other.
 Lee, named Marion Lee Wilde, was born on October 9th, 1922, while Lyn, named Mary Lyn Wilde, followed on October 10th, 1922.
 The twins expanded the Wilde family, which already had two daughters and a son—Helen, Jenny, and Oscar “Ockie” Wilde.
-According to Lyn, a boy was always preferred, and the mother was usually to blame in the olden days.
+According to Lyn, a boy was always preferred, and “the mother was usually to blame in the olden days.”
 As a result, their father did not speak to their mother for weeks after they were born.
-Lyn holds that her mother was nothing short of angelic.
+Lyn holds that her mother, on the other hand, was nothing short of angelic.

 The story of their teen years has the makings of a film plot on its own.
 According to the Pittsburgh Post, Lyn chides that she is “sort of sober and Lee is sort of vivacious.”
 Lee liked math, so in school, she took Lyn’s geometry examination.
 Lyn liked history, so Lee took her history test.
 Lyn and Lee also had no problem swapping scenes when they performed in films.
 In fact, some of their past dates echo the plot of Andy Hardy’s Blonde Trouble.
 Lyn once took a date for Lee, and the oblivious boy spent the evening telling “Lee” how much prettier she was than her twin.
 The whole situation turned out to be just as embarrassing for them as for their date.
 Lee told the Pittsburgh Post, “We don’t want to be the same.”
 Lyn responded, saying, “We aren’t the same.”